kaushik333/Diversity-promoting-online-sampling-for-streaming-video-summarization/README.md

 # Diversity-promoting-online-sampling-for-streaming-video-summarization

 The code is designed for 2 scenarios:
-1. using the VSUMM dataset
+1. Using the VSUMM dataset
-2. streaming from webcam
+2. Streaming from webcam - takes live video stream for 2 minutes (change to as desired).

 Note: This is only the implementation of the proposed method in the paper [1].